marcelrm11/carrierx-mediamarkt/README.md

 ### Root and Navigation Stack

-- App is where the navigation stack is located.
+App.tsx is where the navigation stack is located.
 It has 3 routes (screens): ParcelList, CarrierList and ItemsList.

 ### Components

-- "components" folder has 4 subdirectories: ParcelList, CarrierList, ItemsList and UI Components.
+"components" folder has 4 subdirectories: ParcelList, CarrierList, ItemsList and UI Components.

 - ParcelList is the first screen and uses a listItem and a Modal components.
 - CarrierList uses only a listItem component.
 - ItemsList uses a listItem and 2 Modal components.